1. Spelling

 1.4 Hyphens

-The use or non-use of hyphens is a complex issue that affects a range of questions.
 To avoid unnecessary difficulties, we will give only certain basic guidelines.

 Many words beginning with a prefix are written with a hyphen (co-payment); many are not (overproduction).
 Confusingly, there are also cases where both forms are considered acceptable (British: pre-school / American: preschool).
 As can be seen from this last example, the tendency in American English is to hyphenate less than in British English.
-In all events, if in doubt about whether a prefix should be followed by a hyphen, consult a reliable dictionary.
+In any event, if in doubt about whether a prefix should be followed by a hyphen, consult a reliable dictionary.
 However, the following observations generally hold.

-Words beginning with a common prefix (such as un-, dis- or re-) are often written without a hyphen.
+Words beginning with a common prefix (such as un, dis or re) are often written without a hyphen.

 Student representatives have disregarded criticism from the Rector, calling it uninformed and unfair.